VISITING RULES, MUSEUM OF THE SECOND WORLD WAR IN GDAŃSK

 - The Museum reserves the right to close on some holidays and days immediately preceding or following holidays, at the Museum Director’s discretion.

 - The Museum opening hours are: 10.00-19.00

 - The Museum ticket office opening hours are: 9.30-17.00

-- Detailed information on the Museum opening days and hours is available from www.muzeum1939.pl, the Museum ticket offices, and the information stand.
+- Detailed information on the Museum opening days and hours is available from www.muzeum1939.pl, the Museum ticket offices and the information stand.

-- Whenever the Museum organises programme events held after the ticket office opening hours, the offices shall be open minimum 30 minutes before the scheduled event time.
+- Whenever the Museum organises programme events held after the ticket office opening hours, the offices shall be open a minimum 30 minutes before the scheduled event time.

 - The Museum Exhibitions can only be used for their intended purpose.

 - When on a tour, you are obliged to follow any instructions or recommendations from the Museum personnel.